-Creatine is one of the extensively researched and most-loved sports performance enhancers on the market, for good reason!
+Creatine is one of the extensively researched and most-loved sports performance enhancers on the market, and for a good reason!

 It can help increase physical performance in successive bursts of short-term, high-intensity exercise, and so much more.
 But does it really matter when to take creatine?